AndyShor/RD_107/README.md

 If you want to use the case as a startinng point use provided notebooks to change geometry.
 If your case runs on other oxidizer-fuel pair than RP-1/LOX  (Methane/LOX, Hydrogen/LOX, N₂O₄/UDMH)
-you can use provided notebooks, JANAF database and other references (for fuel to oxidizer ratio) to calculate combustion product composition, molecular mass, and heat capacity (and replace data in /model/constant/thermophysicalProperties)
+you can use provided notebooks, JANAF database and other references (for fuel to oxidizer ratio) to calculate combustion product composition, mean molecular mass, and heat capacity (and replace data in /model/constant/thermophysicalProperties)

 heat capacity for this RP-1/LOX case